Dominux/Pentaract/README.md

 So you can grant access, change it or restrict (delete access) for other users.

+# Donations

+If you find this project useful and would like to see it continue to grow and improve, your support is greatly appreciated!
+Your donation will help cover the costs of development, maintenance, and future enhancements.
+Every contribution, no matter the size, makes a significant impact:

+**BTC**: `18mquj59AcB4y4VBevdn5HekG5y7gvPYGk`

+**TON**: `UQDoGRgUIEDA30cko8k-icnI8S5i8QIq2jFvqswNvVUc9F2U`

+**USDT TON**: `UQDoGRgUIEDA30cko8k-icnI8S5i8QIq2jFvqswNvVUc9F2U`

 # Future plans

 Cloud storage system has a huge variety of possible ways to develop in.
 Like it can be a file hosting service, a cloud object storage, a cloud drive or anything else or everything in one place.
 And I personally don't have idea right now where to move and what users need so I'd like to know what features you would like this app to provide.